 “Closes old loan, and opens new loan 9876” or something similar.
 Save the transaction.

 It’s because of the terminology of QuickBooks.
 The Transfer Funds From box creates a credit for the selected account, and the Transfer Funds To box creates a debit for the selected account.
 This window is designed for transferring cash funds, but we are not transferring cash (with a debit balance), we are transferring debt (with a credit balance).
 Thus, we must credit the new loan account to raise it’s balance, and debit the old loan account to lower it.
-Many accountants might recommend the General Journal, but I like to use the Transfer Funds window when the transaction involves only Balance Sheet accounts, and when there is only one entry for the debit and one entry for the credit.
+Many accountants might recommend the General Journal, which is fine of course.
+I like to use the Transfer Funds window when the transaction involves only Balance Sheet accounts, and when there is only one entry for the debit and one entry for the credit.

 Your advice and instructions worked perfectly.
 This took all of 2 minutes to do, thank you.
 However, it led to more questions.